Native People’s Caravan, 50th anniversary

 The book’s main page is at the publisher McGill University Press’s site; it is also available online via JSTOR subscription; there is a 35-page preview at Google Books; and the author’s full academic thesis upon which the book is based, is available for free download from Collections Canada.

-As mentioned, this post is currently ‘bare-bones’, made public to have available for immediate access … but there is a significant amount of additional sources I will be adding in the next few days.
+As mentioned, this post is currently ‘bare-bones’, but there are a significant amount of additional sources I will be adding.

-For now, below is an example of the further content I will be adding in the coming days.
+For now, below is an example of the further content I will be adding – this is the cover page from The Native People weekly newspaper, October 4, 1974 issue front page.

 The Native People weekly newspaper, 1974-10-04 edition, front cover.
 Source: www.archive.org